Scoob!: Voice cast

 Additionally, director Tony Cervone cameos as the voices of Ghost/Mr. Rigby as well as Alice.

-Other characters from Hanna-Barbera shows that make non-vocal cameos include Atom Ant, Jabberjaw, Grape Ape, Frankenstein Jr. and Dr. Benton Quest.
+Other characters from Hanna-Barbera shows that make non-vocal cameos include The Slag Brothers, Atom Ant, Jabberjaw, Grape Ape, Frankenstein Jr. and Dr. Benton Quest.
 All mentioned are included in the end credits.

 Production

 Development

+Director Tony Cervone (left) and Producer Allison Abbate (right).

 On June 17, 2014, Warner Bros.
 Pictures announced that they would reboot the Scooby-Doo film series with an animated film, then being written by Randall Green.
 On August 17, 2015, Tony Cervone, who had previously worked on several Scooby-Doo projects, was hired to direct the animated film, now with a script by Matt Lieberman.
 Allison Abbate (Cervone's wife) and Pam Coats produced the film, with Charles Roven and Richard Suckle among its executive producers.
 Dan Povenmire, the co-creator of the Disney Channel series Phineas and Ferb and Milo Murphy's Law, was set to be involved in a creative capacity, and was eventually also credited as an executive producer on the film.

 At the 2016 CinemaCon, the film's official title was announced to be S.C.O.O.B., with a plot involving Scooby-Doo and Shaggy rescued by a larger organization led by Blue Falcon.
 The film was intended to lead into a cinematic universe based on Hanna-Barbera properties.
 In September 2016, it was reported that Dax Shepard would co-direct and co-write the film along with Cervone and Lieberman respectively.
 In October 2018, it was announced that Shepard was no longer part of the project, thus leaving Cervone the solo director once again with Kelly Fremon Craig set to serve as screenwriter instead and Chris Columbus set to join as one of the film's executive producers as well.
 Ultimately, Lieberman, Adam Sztykiel, Jack Donaldson, and Derek Elliott received screenplay credit, with Lieberman, Eyal Podell, and Jonathon E. Stewart having "story by" billing.

 Later in production, many miscellaneous Hanna-Barbera characters were cut, and the story changed to focus on Scooby-Doo and Shaggy's friendship and give Scooby an emotional arc.
 According to Tony Cervone, the film also took inspiration from Spider-Man: Into the Spider-Verse and is a Scooby-Doo mystery that's bigger, more personal, and goes beyond the typical formula.
 Cervone also called the film a "love letter" to Hanna-Barbera, in an interview with Jackson Murphy on animationscoop.com.

 I think when we first started, this was much more like "Hanna-Barbera Avengers".
 And then, somehow along the way, the more time we spent with Scooby and Shaggy, we were just like, "This is all we care about".
 Scooby and Shaggy had their own gravity that took up space.